Hinshaw Legal Team Secures Directed Verdict in Florida Equine Fraud Case

 Case Overview

 Plaintiff purchased a show jumping horse for her daughter with the assistance of our client, her riding instructor.
-Prior to the sale, the horse’s pre-existing navicular disease was disclosed, and a pre-purchase examination conducted by plaintiff’s veterinarian confirmed the condition and advised that, with proper care, it would not affect the horse’s intended use.
+Prior to the sale, the horse’s pre-existing navicular changes on radiographs were disclosed, and a pre-purchase examination conducted by plaintiff’s veterinarian confirmed the condition and advised that, with proper care, it would not affect the horse’s intended use.

 Plaintiff filed suit against our client and the seller, alleging fraud based on purported undisclosed knowledge of a pre-existing foot injury and misrepresentation of the horse’s fitness for competitive show jumping.
 The court granted a directed verdict in favor of our client and the seller, finding no evidence that either had knowledge of any undisclosed condition.